mfreema5/HUM380-GameDesign/ideas/serial-killer-card-game.md

 To start the game: shuffle the deck.
 Place the deck in the “victim stack”.

-The first player draws six cards from top of the victim stack, placing each into one of six “grave” piles.
+The first player draws six cards from top of the victim stack, placing each card into one of six “grave” piles.
 (Arrange graves so that all players can reach them.)

-Subsequent players will draw only as many cards as there are open graves.
+Subsequent players will draw only as many cards as there are open graves, placing each card the draw into a grave.
 Play proceeds clockwise.

 A **King** or **Queen** is a *victim*.

-If a player draws a *victim* and places it into a grave, the player has successfully killed that turn.
-The grave that the victim goes into is now full, and no more cards will be placed in it.
+If a player draws a *victim* the player has successfully killed that turn.
+When the player places the victim into a grave, that grave is now full, and no more cards will be placed in it.
 Graves with numbered cards are still open&mdash;and proof that a player missed an opportunity to kill!

 If a player does not draw a **King** or **Queen**, that player has failed to kill that turn.
-The player's unsatisfied urge to kill will make the player distracted and sloppy, and so the police find a *clue* about the player's identity.
+The player's unsatisfied urge to kill makes the player distracted and sloppy, and so the police find a *clue* about the player's identity.

 When the police find a *clue* about a player, one of that player's counters is moved to the “police investigation” pile.
 When the police have collected all of the *clues* about a player&mdash;meaning the player has no counters left&mdash;they arrest the player, who is then out of the game.

 **Jacks** and **Aces** are special cards.
 Players are not required to immediately put a **Jack** or **Ace** into a grave; they are only put into a grave when the player chooses to do so.
-The grave into which the card would have been placed when it was drawn gets skipped for that turn.
+The player skips the grave into which the card would have been placed when it was drawn.

 A **Jack** is a *corpse*.

-Since the **Jack** is already dead, it fails to satiate a player's need to kill, so it does not prevent the player losing a *clue* to the police investigation pile.
+Since the **Jack** is already dead, it fails to satiate a player's need to kill, so it does not prevent the player from losing a *clue* to the police investigation pile.
 However, since the police are not investigating the death of the *corpse*, the player can choose to hold onto a *corpse* instead of burying it right away.

-A player can use the *corpse* to close a grave, by putting the *corpse* into it.
-A *corpse* can be played at the end of a turn of the player who drew the **Jack**.
+A player can use a *corpse* to close a grave, by putting the *corpse* into it.
+A *corpse* can be played at the end of any turn of the player who drew the **Jack**.

 An **Ace** is an *informant*.

 An *informant* can either discredit a *clue* against the player playing the **Ace**, or can inform on another player.
 When the *informant* discredits a *clue*, the player playing the **Ace** gets a counter back from the police investigation pile; when the *informant* informs on another player, that player loses a *clue* to the police investigation pile.

 To use an *informant*, there must be a victim.
 If there are no victims, the *informant* cannot be played.
 A *corpse* does not qualify as a victim, since there is no police investigation into the death of the *corpse*.